Top risk management strategies in forex trading

-When you speculate on forex price movements with spread bets or CFDs, you will be trading on leverage.
+When you speculate on forex price movements with CFDs, you will be trading on leverage.
 This enables you to get full market exposure from a small initial deposit – known as margin.

 While trading on leverage has its benefits, there are also potential downsides – such as the possibility of magnified losses.